S-Swaroop/nodejs-mysql-crud/README.md

 /**
  * for the POST request,
- * the request body must contain the payload like this */
+ * the request body must contain the payload like this
+ * NOTE : only instructor of the course for which this application is adding a comment is allowed to add comments */
 {
     "instructor_id": 1, // must be an Integer and a valid instructor.id from the instructor table